Souldevhub/PlayTimeTracker/README.md

   - Opens a GUI to claim playtime-based rewards
 - 🎁 Reward System:
   - Milestone-based claimable rewards
-  - Supports permission grants, commands, and messages
+  - Supports commands (since most of things are given by commands)
   - Blocks duplicate claiming with tracked saves
 - 🔌 Full PlaceholderAPI support
 - 📁 Flat-file storage with autosave